 2. Selfie videos are cheap and easy

-Free apps like Capture, which make sure you record in the right mode and let you upload directly to private YouTube channels, make the technical side of things a doddle.
-Editing and adding captions will take a bit more time and effort if you’re going down that route, but it’s nothing in comparison to the savings made on shooting your own raw footage.
+Apps like StoryTagger allow you to create a structure for the selfie videos you want to create so that your contributors can easily generate their own video content following the required structure.
+One of the greatest advantages is that editing is not needed.
+Adding captions will take a bit more time and effort if you’re going down that route, but it’s nothing in comparison to the savings made on shooting your own raw footage.

 3. They’re quick to produce

-I’ve seen enough of this type of video to guarantee that it will take no longer than 15 minutes from each person.
-More likely five.
-This makes them easy to update, so if you’re worried about things changing or people leaving, you can update your course in the space of a day.
+We’ve seen a lot of this type of video and it will take no longer than 25 minutes from each person.
+This includes a few takes they may want to do to ensure that they are happy with the result.
+This also makes them easy to update, so if you’re worried about things changing or people leaving, you can update your course in the space of a day.

 4. Video builds engagement